view7677/java-interview-questions/pages/Java_8.md

 #### 16. What are the differences between Intermediate and Terminal Operations in Java 8 Streams?

+Terminal operations produces a non-stream, result such as primitive value, a collection or no value at all.
+Terminal operations are typically preceded by intermediate operations which return another Stream which allows operations to be connected in a form of a query.

+Main differences between Intermediate and Terminal Stream operations are as follows:

+1. **Evaluation**: Intermediate operations are not evaluated until we chain it with a Terminal Operation of Stream.
+Terminal Operations can be independently evaluated.
+2. **Output**: The output of Intermediate Operations is another Stream.
+The output of Terminal Operations is not a Stream.
+3. **Lazy**: Intermediate Operations are evaluated in lazy manner.
+Terminal Operations are evaluated in eager manner.
+4. **Chaining**: We can chain multiple Intermediate Operations in a Stream.
+Terminal Operations cannot be chained multiple times.
+5. **Multiple**: There can be multiple Intermediate operations in a Stream operation.
+There can be only one Terminal operation in Stream processing statement.

 #### 17. What is a Spliterator in Java 8?